programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 * `-d` specifies the document date (`YEAR-MONTH-DATE`).
 This option is optional.
 It is used for normalisation (or grounding) of temporal expressions in the document, for example to compute which particular calendar date the string “Sunday” refers to.

-The document date specified on the command line is stored in the XML output and all relative temporal expression will be interpreted with respect to it.
+The document date specified on the command line is stored in the XML output and all relative temporal expression will be automatically interpreted with respect to it.
 The document date (`docdate`) is stored in the meta section at the top of the XML output file.
 Use the `head` command to list the first 5 lines of the output file where you can see it:

     head -n 5 ../out/172172.out.xml